Fatmawati: Life

 Fatmawati was born on 5 February 1923 in Bengkulu to Hasan Din and Chadijah.
 One of her ancestors was a princess of a Minangkabau kingdom, Sultanate of Inderapura.
 When she met Sukarno she was a teenager and he was married to a 53-year-old woman named Inggit Garnasih.
 Unsurprisingly, Sukarno's wife was unwilling to release her husband but, after two years, Inggit agreed to a divorce.
 Sukarno rationalised the need for his new wife by stating his desire to have a child to carry on his name.

-In 1943 Fatmawati became the third wife of Sukarno.
+In 1943, Fatmawati became the third wife of Sukarno.
 In 1945 she was his wife when Indonesia declared independence.
 The flag of the new country was sewn by Fatmawati, and the same flag was flown again every year until 1967.
-She was not his first wife, as he had married twice before.
-However, all his previous wives had been divorced in accordance with state law.
+Although she was Sukarno's third wife, all his previous wives had been divorced in accordance with state law.
 Fatmawati was therefore his only wife at that time.